 TPOs and Domestic Violence If you are in an abusive relationship, it is important to take steps to protect yourself and your children.
 One way our attorneys can help you in cases of domestic violence is by filing a temporary ex parte order to keep you and your family safe while the court considers your case.

-Appeals If you find yourself in a situation where you need to file an appeal, it’s important to have an experienced family law attorney on your side to get you the best possible outcome.
+Appeals If you find yourself in a situation where you need to file an appeal, it’s important to have an experienced Atlanta family lawyer on your side to get you the best possible outcome.
 At the Law Office of Bell & Washington, we have one of Georgia’s top appeals lawyers on our team.

 International Family Matters Divorce proceedings can be complicated enough without having to contend with the added complexity of laws from another country added to the equation.
-Our attorneys can answer any question you have and help you with your case.
+Our family lawyers in Atlanta can answer any question you have and help you with your case.

 Let Our Family Law Attorneys Help YouThrough It